mhus/kt2l/docs/docs/installation/server.md

 - CONFIGURATION_DIRECTORY - the path to the configuration directory (can't be overwritten)
 - CONFIGURATION_LOCAL_DIRECTORY - the path to the local configuration directory (to overwrite the default configuration)
 - CONFIGURATION_USER_DIRECTORY - the path to the user configuration directory (to overwrite the default configuration for each user)
+- KT2L_TMP_DIRECTORY - the path to the temporary directory (default is the java system temporary directory)

 ## Update the server